chbndrhnns/pycharm-plugin-connexion/docs/internal-apis.md

   @com.intellij.openapi.util.IntellijInternalApi annotation and indicates that the method is not supposed to be used in client code.

-- [ ] #Internal class com.jetbrains.python.psi.types.PyTypeUtil reference
-  Internal class com.jetbrains.python.psi.types.PyTypeUtil is referenced in com.github.chbndrhnns.intellijplatformplugincopy.intention.wrap.UnionCandidates.collectFromTypes(PyTypedElement, PyExpression) : List.
-This class is marked with @org.jetbrains.annotations.ApiStatus.Internal annotation or
-  @com.intellij.openapi.util.IntellijInternalApi annotation and indicates that the class is not supposed to be used in client code.

 - [ ] #Internal method com.intellij.codeInsight.daemon.impl.IntentionMenuContributor.collectActions(Editor, PsiFile,
   ShowIntentionsPass.IntentionsInfo, int, int) is overridden Internal method com.intellij.codeInsight.daemon.impl.IntentionMenuContributor.collectActions(